 Before you take on a case at FRU you must pass a test to make sure you are ready to represent a client.

-Immediately after the training day the test papers are available through FRUOnline.
-You will be able to login and download a pdf containing the test materials.
+Immediately after the training course the test papers are available through FRUOnline.
+You will be able to login and download the test materials.
 The test contains all the information you need to answer the questions.

 Test answers must be returned to FRU no later than the deadline given.
 Late submissions will not be accepted and we do not grant extensions.